Las Vegas Bus Accident Attorneys

 There are several parties that could potentially be held liable in bus accident cases.
 If the accident was caused by the bus driver's negligence, the driver and his or her employer (the bus company/operator) can be held liable.
 If the accident occurred due to poor maintenance or negligent hiring, the bus operator can be held responsible.
 If a dangerous roadway condition caused or contributed to the accident, the governmental agency responsible for maintaining the roadway can be held accountable.
 If a vehicle defect or a faulty part causes the bus crash, the bus manufacturer or the maker of the defective part can be held liable.

 Bus companies have the highest duty of care to their passengers.
 If you have been injured in a bus accident, you could seek compensation for medical expenses, lost wages, hospitalization, permanent injuries, disabilities, pain and suffering, and emotional distress.
 If you or your child has been injured in a bus crash, it is crucial that you obtain information from the scene, such as the bus's license plate, the name of the bus company's insurer, contact information for fellow passengers, as well as eyewitnesses.
 Take photos of the bus, the accident scene and injuries to you and others on the bus.
 Make sure that your name is part of the accident report and get prompt medical care and treatment.

-The experienced Las Vegas accident attorneys at the Breyer Law Offices, P.C. have a long and successful track record of fighting for the rights of injured clients and their families.
+The experienced Las Vegas accident attorneys at The Husband & Wife Law Team have a long and successful track record of fighting for the rights of injured clients and their families.
 We will work diligently to ensure that you are fairly and fully compensated for your losses and that the at-fault party is held accountable.
 Please contact us at (702) 380-8000 for a free and comprehensive case assessment.

 - Tour Bus Accidents in Las Vegas – What You Need to Know to be Safe